Geeko/geeko.github.io/README.md

 # geeko.github.io
-This is the website for Geeko Codiing Studios.
+This is the website for Geeko Coding Studios.
 If you have suggestions email me at GeekoCodingStudios@gmail.com.